phisad/keras-wildlife/README.md

 # keras-wildlife

-binary and multiclass animal detection on a wildlife camera trap dataset using keras and tensorflow
+Binary and multiclass animal detection on a wildlife camera trap dataset using keras and tensorflow.

-a simple baseline for animal detection
+A simple baseline for animal detection
-- creating the dataset
+- creating the dataset splits for training, validation and test
-- learning from scratch
+- learning the animal categories (using weights pre-trained on ImageNet)